TeunB6/FractalSurfaces/README.md

 ## Features

+- Generation and visualisation of fractal surfaces.
-- Simulation of heat diffusion using numerical methods (e.g., finite difference).
+- Simulation of heat diffusion on fractal surfaces using numerical methods.
-- Generation and visualization of fractal surfaces.
 - Comparative analysis of diffusion on regular vs. fractal geometries.

 ## Usage

 1. Clone the repository.
-2. Install required dependencies (see `requirements.txt` if available).
+2. Install required dependencies (see `requirements.txt`).
 3. Run the notebooks for interactive exploration, or execute the `.py` files for code-only runs.

 ## Authors
  NM Project Group 1.12:
 - Teun Boersma
 - Joanna Pegiel

-For questions or feedback, please contact the authors.